 I – Indoor Air Quality

-A SIP home provides more control over air quality due to its’ air-tight building envelope.
-Controlled air ventilation filters out contaminants and allergens, providing for a comfortable living space.
+A SIP home provides more control over air quality due to its air-tight building envelope.
+Controlled air ventilation filters out contaminants and allergens, providing a comfortable living space.
 The incoming air is also dehumidified which restricts mould growth.
 For more info on ventilation systems for SIPs, read this blog.

 J –Joins and Junctions

-The airtightness and durability of a SIP is due to the sealing of all panel joins and penetrations with compatible air sealing products.
+The airtightness and durability of a SIP are due to the sealing of all panel joins and penetrations with compatible air-sealing products.
 Air sealing tapes, adhesives and pipe and cable sealing grommets are installed at all the joins and penetration locations.

 K – Knowledge

 SIPs have been around since the 1930s, when the concept was created in Wisconsin, USA.
 The Forest Products Laboratory started experimenting with plywood and hardboard sheathing.
 This product has and is continuing to be developed to this day.
 (For more on the development of SIPs, see “U”)

 Although incredibly strong and durable, SIPs are also very lightweight (approximately 25kg/m2).
 This makes them easy to install on-site.

 M – Maximum Insulation